 St Martin’s also reached the final in 1959, however on this occasion they were beaten by Bellaghy.
 In 1960 the club purchased a new playing field in the townland of Longfield and it is here where the club has been located ever since.

 It was not until 1968 that the club tasted success again, winning the County Junior Championship, beating Aghadowey.

 In 1971, St. Martin’s entered Scor for the first time, with success in 1975 coming for the Instrumental Music, Ballad Group and Question Time teams, followed by the Novelty Act in 1977.
 In 1979, both the junior quiz and senior set dancing teams reached the All Ireland stage, however neither were successful on this occasion.

 In 1974 the Irish Dancing class gained a new teacher, Miss Patricia Devlin.
-Patricia, now know as Patricia McSwiggan still teaches Irish dancing in Desertmartin to this day.
+Patricia, now know as Patricia McSwiggan, she continued to teach Irish Dancing until recently.

 The G.A.A. centenary year, 1984, saw the opening of the clubs new Gaelic Centre, on the 26th August by the then G.A.A.
 President Mr. Paddy Buggy.

 The 1990’s saw more development around the new Gaelic Centre in Longfield with the opening of then newly re-furbished playing field, followed by the opening of the John O’Hagan memorial stand.

 In 1990 the ceili dancing team reached the All Ireland Junior Scor, however they were unsuccessful at this time.